emsejournal/emsejournal.github.io/special_issues/index.md

 Below is (a currently incomplete) list of published special issues (the ones published in 2014 or later):

-### To be published
+### To be published / Upcoming
-- Software Engineering for Mobile Applications (July 31st, 2018)
+- Software Engineering for Mobile Applications
+- SANER 2018

 ### 2019
 - [ICSME 2017](https://link.springer.com/article/10.1007/s10664-019-09740-7)